CapSkyHook/No-Tipping-Game-Architecture/README.md

 board_state - The weights at each position on the board.
 '0' if the space is unoccupied and a weight can be placed there.

-s[62] - A flag to let the player know if the game has ended or not.
+game_over - A flag to let the player know if the game has ended or not.
 0 = The game is still going and the player must make a move, 1 = The game has ended.

 To make a move, the player must send a string to the server containing the following depending on the stage of the game: